Healthy Gluten-Free Green Banana Breakfast

 - Add hot milk, if necessary to make the porridge less thick.
 Stir and add milk to bring to desired consistency.

 - Sweeten to taste and serve in bowls.

-The American potato and the Caribbean breadfruit are two other foods which can be prepared in similar versatile recipes as the green banana.
+The American potato and the Caribbean breadfruit are two other gluten-free foods for which the green banana can substitute.